Deaf & Hard of Hearing Program (DHHP) serves Berks County’s school-age students with hearing impairments.

 In addition, those students in need of extensive support in the area of skill development, behavioral interventions, personal care assistance, and educational programming may receive the support of a communication facilitator.
 These individuals may possess signing skills, if applicable to a student’s needs.

 Students who need sign language support may see an educational interpreter to obtain and express information.
 These students may utilize educational interpreters while attending academic, elective, and vocational classes outside the hearing-impaired support classroom.

-School districts must make referrals for services by submitting a Request for School-Age Programs and Services Form to the BCIU.
+School districts must make referrals for services by downloading and submitting a Request for School-Age Programs and Services Form to the BCIU.
 A DHHP representative will contact the student’s teacher, if applicable, and begin the assessment process.
 The assessment identifies the student’s strengths and needs and guides the team, which includes the school district’s staff and administration, in determining the appropriateness of enrollment in the program.
 Enrollment typically includes part- or full-time placement.